-Further controls that may ap vla SECTION C PART 23.5 - Roof Terraces and Podiums Objectives Controls 1 To ensure that the design of the top floor of buildings 1 Roof forms are encouraged to articulate and express building elements or location. minimises visual bulk.2 To provide articulation that prevents any increased overshadowing.
-2 Service elements are to be integrated into the overall design of the roof so as not to be visible from the public domain or any surrounding development.
-These elements include lift overruns, chimneys, vent stacks, communication devices and signage.
-3 To encourage the use of the roof top areas for open 3 Where solar panels are provided they are to be integrated into the roof line. space.
-4 To contribute to the overall 4 Flat roofs/roof terraces are to be used for communal open space for recreation use. design and environmental performance.
-5 The incorporation of green roofs and podiums is encouraged.
-Figure 9C.6-1: Expressive roof form to articulate building.
-6 Where podiums and roof terraces are used for open space, planter boxes are to be incorporated into walls or balustrades for privacy and amenity.
-See Figure 9C.6-5 .
-Figure 9C.6-3: Communal eating area on roof terrace p 9-22
+- 1 Roof forms are encouraged to articulate and express building elements or location. - 2 Service elements are to be integrated into the overall design of the roof so as not to be visible from the public domain or any surrounding development.
+These elements include lift overruns, chimneys, vent stacks, communication devices and signage. - Where solar panels are provided they are to be integrated into the roof line. - 4 Flat roofs/roof terraces are to be used for communal open space for recreation use. - 5 The incorporation of green roofs and podiums is encouraged. - Where podiums and roof terraces are used for open space, planter boxes are to be incorporated into walls or balustrades for privacy and amenity.
+See Figure 9C.6-5.